trampgeek/jobe/README.md

  1. Compilation of the Student's code is now also done in the runguard sandbox.
     This provides an additional layer of security.

+Thanks Tim Hunt for most of the work in this addition.

 ### 1.3.6+

  1. Tune retry count for better performance under overload.

-Thanks Tim Hunt for most of the work in this addition.
+ 1. Documentation updates
+ 1. Tweak installer for Centos detection of web server

 Richard